higs4281/panda-loaders/README.md

 As before, the voter script is tailored to Florida but could be adapted.
 It requires:
 - County voter registration files, which in Florida are available from the state's Division of Elections.
 - A local environment with Python3.6+ and, for the db option, Postgres10+.
+- A VOTER_DATA_DATE value in YYYY-MM-DD form, provided by an environment variable of that name or by manually editing the script's global variable.
+This is used to name the database and to provide default source_date in the voters_voter table.

 With raw voter files in place, you can run the voter script with `python load_county_voters` plus one of three arguments:
 1. `prep_files`: This processes raw county files and preps them for use in PANDA or in a database.